Federal Housing Finance Agency Home Price Index (FHFA HPI):

 Wilmington, DE-MD-NJ (MSAD) Federal Housing Finance Agency Home Price Index (FHFA HPI)

-Wilmington, DE-MD-NJ (MSAD) is a Federal Housing Finance Agency home price index that comprises counties including New Castle County, and Cecil County.
+Wilmington, DE-MD-NJ (MSAD) is a Federal Housing Finance Agency home price index that comprises counties including Salem County, and Cecil County.
 Its most recent index value is 242.68.

 Real Estate Trends in the Wilmington, DE-MD-NJ Housing Market